Burja: Slovenian Wines with Character

-Unfortunately, we didn’t get the chance to visit them but had previously heard about their wines before.
-They are a minimal intervention producer that works with indigenous varieties.
-We got a chance to taste a few Burja wines at the restaurant Hiša Franko.
-The wines left such a good impression, that we hunted a few more bottles down on our own.
-Hopefully, we will get a chance to visit Burja in the near future.
+Unfortunately, we didn’t get the chance to visit Burja during our week-long trip to Slovenia.
+However, we did taste a few Burja wines at the Hiša Franko restaurant.
+The wines left such a good impression that we hunted down a few more bottles on our own.
+Hopefully, we will get a chance to visit Burja Winery in the near future.

 Exotic Wine Travel’s Picks

 (You can find out more about our scoring system on the START HERE page.)

 The Burja Stanice is a single-vineyard blend of Malvazija Istarska and Laški Rizling.
 It was macerated for 12 days.
 The flavors are dandelion, yellow flower, green apple, and yeast.
 The wine is fermented in concrete vessels and has high acidity with a bitter flower finish.
 It tastes more like a conventional white than a macerated white.
 4.0/5